r9young/AI-SQL-Generate/SQL_Script_Gen/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+---

+## Why do I directly call the generateScript() method in the HTML file instead of using PromptInputComponent.generateScript()?

+In Angular templates, you're working with the instance of the component that Angular creates for you.
+This instance is automatically tied to the component's template.

+For example:
+- In the HTML, when you call `generateScript()`, Angular invokes this method on the **instance** of the `PromptInputComponent` that is managing that part of the DOM.
+- Similarly, when you bind to a property like `userPrompt` (`[(ngModel)]="userPrompt"`), it is referring to the `userPrompt` property on the same instance.

+The class itself (`PromptInputComponent`) defines the blueprint, but Angular creates an instance of it to handle each usage of the component.
+The template is always bound to this instance, which is why you don't need to explicitly refer to the class name or manage the instance manually.